Champions League trophy is unattractive - DKB fires CAF

 DKB reacted on Twitter by wondering why the Confederation of Africa Football will present an unattractive and lame trophy to the winners of their most flagship competition.

 “Even Ghana premier league cup also looks cheap and disgusting.
-African leaders kindly take our football laurels appearance serious!” his tweet read.
+African leaders kindly take our football laurels appearance serious!” the comedian said.